aignacio/cocotbext-waves/README.md

 ## <a name="intro"></a> Introduction

-This repository contains waves for [cocotb](https://github.com/cocotb/cocotb).
+This repository contains wavedrom svg generator for [cocotb](https://github.com/cocotb/cocotb) sims.

 ## <a name="install"></a> Installation